New-UCCS/.github/profile/README.md

 # Welcome

-This is a new GitHub organization for the [University of Colorado Colorado Springs](https://www.uccs.edu).
+This is the new GitHub organization for the [University of Colorado Colorado Springs](https://www.uccs.edu).
 This is informal and for fun.
 The old organization is dilapidated, so I created this new one.

 ## Who is able to join?